marykdb/maryk/core/documentation/properties/types/multiType.md

 }
 ```

-**Example of a multi type property definition for use within a Model its PropertyDefinitions**
+**Example of a multi type property definition for use within a Model**
 ```kotlin
 val category by multiType(
     index = 1u,